SteeltoeOSS/steeltoe-site/source/docs/steeltoe-discovery.html.markdown

 }
 ```

+The `eureka:client:shouldRegisterWithEureka` instructs the client to NOT register any services in the registry, as the application does not offer any services (that is, it only wants to discover).

-> Note: If you are using self-signed certificates on Cloud Foundry, might run into SSL certificate validation issues when pushing apps.
+>NOTE: If you use self-signed certificates on Cloud Foundry, you might run into SSL certificate validation issues when pushing apps.
 A quick way to work around this is to disable certificate validation until a proper solution can be put in place.

 #### 1.2.2.2 Configure Settings

-Below is an example of the clients settings in JSON that are necessary to cause the client to register a service named `fortuneService` with a Eureka Server at address `http://localhost:8761/eureka/`.
+The following example shows the clients settings in JSON that are necessary to cause the client to register a service named `fortuneService` with a Eureka Server at an address of `http://localhost:8761/eureka/`:

-The `eureka:instance:port` setting is the port upon which the service will be registered; the hostName portion will be determined automatically at runtime.
-The `eureka:client:shouldFetchRegistry` setting instructs the client NOT to fetch the registry as the app will not be needing to discover services; it only wants to register a service.
-The default for the `shouldFetchRegistry` setting is true.

 ```json
 {